yadhisresht/yadhisresht/README.md

 ## 🕰️ Research & Learning Timeline

-🧩 **Early Foundations**
+🧩 **Analytical Foundations**
-Analytical thinking shaped through mathematics, abacus training, and competitive problem-solving.
+Developed strong analytical and problem-solving skills through early exposure to mathematics, abacus training, and structured reasoning, forming the foundation for later computational thinking.

-💻 **Entry into Computing**
+💻 **Transition into Computing & AI**
-Explored programming and algorithms, building interest in learning-based systems over rule-based logic.

-🌍 **Applied AI Research**
-Worked on seismic and geospatial problems combining ML, ANN models, and GIS mapping.
+Built a solid base in programming, data structures, and object-oriented design, gradually shifting focus from rule-based systems to learning-based models and data-driven intelligence.

+🌍 **Interdisciplinary Research Phase**
+Entered applied research at the intersection of **AI, geospatial analysis, and earthquake engineering**, working on ANN-based seismic modeling and spatial intelligence systems.

 🚀 **Current Focus (2024–Present)**
-AI/ML research · Spatio-temporal modeling · RAG pipelines · LangGraph-based reasoning systems
+Co-founding and contributing to **FORESIGHT-X**, while advancing research in **AI-enabled disaster management**, **spatio-temporal modeling**, **RAG-based reasoning pipelines**, and **LangGraph-driven agent systems**, with parallel work in healthcare and offshore engineering AI applications.

-## 📚 Publications & Research
+## 📚 Publications & Research Output

 📄 **Advancing Earthquake Engineering: The Role of Machine Learning and Deep Learning in Mitigating Seismic Risks**
-Focus: ANN & DL models for seismic risk assessment using real-world datasets.
+*Selected for publication in Springer | Presented at IIT Indore*
+This work explores the application of **Machine Learning and Deep Learning models** for seismic hazard analysis, earthquake prediction, and disaster risk mitigation, demonstrating how computational intelligence can enhance structural safety planning and decision-making.

-🛠️ **Seismic Hazard Assessment using Artificial Neural Networks and Geospatial Analysis**
+📄 **Seismic Hazard Assessment in North-Eastern India using Artificial Neural Networks & Geospatial Analysis** *(Ongoing)*
-*Manuscript in progress*
-Expanded with advanced datasets, GIS integration, and evaluation metrics.
+Focused on integrating **ANN architectures with geospatial data** to analyze regional seismic patterns, assess vulnerability, and improve earthquake risk prediction accuracy.

+📄 **Employing AI-Driven Classification Techniques for Structural Support Selection in Offshore Piping Systems** *(Ongoing)*
+Aims to develop **AI-based predictive models** for optimizing structural support design, enhancing stability, and improving safety in offshore engineering systems.

+📄 **Deep Learning Approaches for Early Detection and Prognostic Prediction in Cervical Cancer Screening** *(Ongoing)*
+Investigates the use of **deep neural networks** for automated diagnosis and early risk prediction, supporting improved clinical decision-making in healthcare.

+🧠 **Selected Research Projects**
+- **AI-Based Spatial Information Systems for Disaster Management** — CINTEL × ARIES collaboration on intelligent spatial decision-support systems
+- **MARINUS DATUM** — AI-driven marine biodiversity and climate analytics platform
+- **TERRAGUARD** — AI-powered climate monitoring and risk assessment system
+- **AI Cricket Chatbot** — NLP-based conversational system for sports analytics
+- **AI-Assisted Reading Tool for Neurodiverse Users** — Accessibility-focused AI application

 ## 📈 GitHub Stats